AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Contextual Menus for Source Navigation
 ======================================

 This contextual menu is available from any source editor.
-If you right click on an entity, or first select text, the contextual menu will apply to this selection or entity.
+If you right click on an entity or selected text, the contextual menu applies to the selection or entity.
+Mostof these options requires support for cross-references.

 :menuselection:`Goto declaration of *entity*`
-  Go to the declaration/spec of *entity*.
-The current entity is determined by the word located around the cursor or by the current selection if any.
-This capability requires support for cross-references.
+  Go to the declaration (spec) of *entity*.

 .. index:: plug-ins; methods.py

 :menuselection:`Goto declarations of *entity*`
-  This contextual menu appears when you are clicking on a subprogram call that is a dispatching call.
-In such a case, there is no possibility for GPS to know what subprogram will actually be called at run time, since that depends on dynamic information.
-It therefore gives you a list of all entities in the tagged type hierarchy, and lets you choose which of the declarations you want to jump to.
-See also the :file:`methods.py` plug-in (enabled by default) which, given an object, lists all its primitive operations in a contextual menu so that you can easily jump to them.
-See also the contextual menu :menuselection:`References --> Find References To...` which allows you to find all calls to a subprogram or to one of its overriding subprograms.
+  This option appears when clicking on a subprogram call that is a dispatching call.
+In such a case, GPS can't know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
+See also the :file:`methods.py` plug-in (enabled by default) which, given an object, lists all its primitive operations in a contextual menu so you can easily jump to them.
+See also the contextual menu :menuselection:`References --> Find References To...` which allows you to find all calls to a subprogram or one of its overriding subprograms.

-:menuselection:`Goto full declaration of *entity*` This contextual menu appears for a private or limited private types.
-Go to the full declaration/spec of *entity*.
-The current entity is determined by the word located around the cursor or by the current selection if any.
-This capability requires support for cross-references.
+:menuselection:`Goto full declaration of *entity*` This option appears for a private or limited private types.
+Go to the full declaration (spec) of *entity*.

 :menuselection:`Goto type declaration of *entity*`
   Go to the type declaration of *entity*.
-The current entity is determined by the word located around the cursor or by the current selection if any.
-This capability requires support for cross-references.

 :menuselection:`Display type hierarchy for *entity*` This contextual menu appears for derived or access types.
 Output the :index:`type hierarchy` for *entity* into the location view.
-The current entity is determined by the word located around the cursor or by the current selection if any.
-This capability requires support for cross-references.

 :menuselection:`Goto body of *entity*`
-  Go to the body/implementation of *entity*.
+  Go to the body (implementation of *entity*.)
 If *entity* is the declaration of an Ada subprogram imported from C it goes to the the location where the C function is defined.
-This capability requires support for cross-references.

 :menuselection:`Goto bodies of *entity*`
-  This is similar to :menuselection:`Goto declarations of`, but applies to the bodies of the entities.
+  This is similar to :menuselection:`Goto declarations of`, but applies to the bodies of entities.

 :menuselection:`Goto file spec/body`
-  Open the corresponding spec file if the current edited file is a body file, or body file otherwise.
+  Open the corresponding spec file if the current edited file is a body file, or the body file otherwise.
 This option is only available for the Ada language.

 :menuselection:`*Entity* calls`
   Display a list of all subprograms called by *entity* in a tree view.
-This is generally more convenient than using the corresponding :menuselection:`Browsers/` submenu if you expect lots of references, :ref:`The_Callgraph_View`.
+This is generally more convenient than using the corresponding :menuselection:`Browsers/` submenu if you expect many references.
+  :ref:`The_Callgraph_View`.

 :menuselection:`*Entity* is called by`
   Display a list of all subprograms calling *entity* in a tree view.
-This is generally more convenient than using the correponding :menuselection:`Browsers/` submenu if you expect lots of references, :ref:`The_Callgraph_View`.
+This is generally more convenient than using the correponding :menuselection:`Browsers/` submenu if you expect many references.
+  :ref:`The_Callgraph_View`.

 :menuselection:`References --> Find all references`